simon-duchastel/personal-website/content/projects/_index.md

 title: "Projects"
 ---

-I've written about some projects I've done in my free time here as a series of blog posts.
+Here I've written about some software projects I've worked on in my free time as a series of blog posts.
 If you're interested in seeing a disambiguated list of projects I've done rather than the blog posts, see [my list here](/project-tags).